-In accordance with Section 1-1-2 of the OSV Rules Supplement to the ABS Rules for Conditions of Classification (Part 1) and 5-1-1/5.1 of these Rules, the following service notations are to be assigned to vessels designed primarily for the services listed in 5-12-1/5.1 and built to the requirements of this Chapter, the Well Test Guide and other relevant sections of these Rules.
+(2018) In accordance with Section 1-1-2 of the OSV Rules Supplement to the ABS Rules for Conditions of Classification (Part 1) and 5-1-1/5.1 of these Rules, the following service notations are to be assigned to vessels designed primarily for the services listed in 5-12-1/5.1 and built to the requirements of this Chapter and other relevant sections of these Rules.

-7.1 Permanent Well Test Systems
+7.1 Permanent Well Test Systems (2018)

-Vessels fitted with permanent well test systems that comply with the requirements of this Chapter and Section 4 of the Well Test Guide will be assigned the classification ★ A1 Offshore Support Vessel (Well Test Service).
+Vessels fitted with permanent well test systems that comply with the requirements of this Chapter will be assigned the classification A A1 Offshore Support Vessel (Well Test).